NACEA Board Experience and Expertise

 Communications and advertising executive in Southwest Oklahoma; member of the Lawton City Council.
 Retired information technology business owner; philanthropist.

-Executive director for Oklahoma Tourism and Recreation.
 Has more than 30 years experience in marketing and public policy in the private sector.
 Served as Senior Director of Public Affairs for Chesapeake Energy.
 Founding partner of the public policy and research firm Cole Hargrave Snodgrass and Associates.
 Frequent guest speaker and has taught policy and strategy at various national and international venues. founding member of the Board of Directors for Friends of the Mansion, Inc. and is a former co-chair of "Opening Night," Oklahoma City's annual New Year's Eve celebration.
 She served eight years on Oklahoma's Capitol Preservation Commission and is a former board member for the Arts Council of Oklahoma City.
 She currently serves as a member of the Oklahoma Capitol Improvement Authority and as an ex-officio board member of Allied Arts, the Native American Cultural and Educational Authority and the Oklahoma Travel Industry Association.